 The most common type of leg ulcer is venous leg ulcer, accounting for 80-85% of all cases.
 This type of leg ulcer develops when persistently high blood pressure in the veins of the legs causes damage to the skin, which eventually breaks down and forms an ulcer.
 A venous leg ulcer may lead to several complications such as losing mobility and infection.
 Sometimes, an infection can lead to more serious conditions such as osteomyelitis or blood poisoning (sepsis), though such cases are rare.

-In our clinic, Dr. Xing has devised his own herbal recipe which has proven extremely effective in treating these types of leg ulcers.
-We achieve very good results not only in healing the ulcers, but also in helping improve blood circulation around the ulcerated area and clearing infection, further promoting healing.
-As a result, the treatment helps prevent the recurrence of this disease and promotes good health.
+In our clinic, Dr. Xing has devised his own herbal recipe which is tailored to individual requirements.
+It aims to not only heal the ulcers, but also improve blood circulation around the ulcerated area and clearing infection, further promoting healing.
+As a result, the treatment may also help prevent recurrence and promote good health.

 In clinical manifestation, usually one or two damages might be most obvious, which will most likely be accompanied by seborrhea.